Kong/kong-dist-cloudformation/README.md

-Kong Cloudformation template helps you model and set up Kong resources in AWS easily.Tempalte describes all the resources need to start a Kong Proxy and Admin server behind a load balancer.
+Kong CloudFormation template helps you model and set up Kong resources in AWS easily.Tempalte describes all the resources need to start a Kong Proxy and Admin server behind a load balancer.

 ## Summary